fxamacker/cbor/README.md

 * __Small__ and self-contained.
 It has no external dependencies and no code gen. Programs like senmlCat (cisco/senml) are 4 MB smaller by switching to this library.
 Some programs can be smaller by 9+ MB.
 See [size comparisons](#comparisons).

-* __Fast__ (esp. since v1.3).
-It's faster than the most popular codec.
+* __Fast__. v1.3 became faster than the most popular library.
 Faster libraries will always exist, but speed is only one factor.
 Choose this library if you value your time, program size, and system reliability.
-See [speed comparisons](#comparisons)
+See [speed comparisons](#comparisons).

 * __Reliable__ and safe.
 It prevents crashes on malicious CBOR data by using extensive tests, coverage-guided fuzzing, data validation, and avoiding Go's [`unsafe`](https://golang.org/pkg/unsafe/) package.
 It solely uses safe optimizations.